-The Planning and Building Department has the following responsibilities:
+The Planning and Building Department - has the following responsibilities:

-- a.
-Assume the role of Impact Fee Administrator with overall responsibility for implementation of the Impact Fees. - b.
-Review proposed Capital Facilities projects and Citywide Transportation Infrastructure projects for funding with the CIIF and TIF as part of the Capital
+- Assume the role of Impact Fee Administrator with overall responsibility for implementation of the Impact Fees Calculation and Collection. - Review proposed Capital Facilities projects and Citywide Transportation Infrastructure projects for funding with the CIIF and TIF as part of the Capital Improvement Program on a biennial basis, in concert with adoption of the biennial budget.